-Acceleration of Indebtedness of Our Subsidiaries.
+Acceleration of Indebtedness of Charter's Subsidiaries.
 In the event of a default under our credit facilities or notes, our creditors could elect to declare all amounts borrowed, together with accrued and unpaid interest and other fees, to be due and payable.
-In such event, our credit facilities and indentures would not permit Charter Holdings' subsidiaries to distribute funds to Charter Holdings to pay interest or principal on its notes.
-If the amounts outstanding under such credit facilities or notes are accelerated, all of the debt and liabilities of Charter Holdings' subsidiaries would be payable from the subsidiaries' assets, prior to any distribution of the subsidiaries' assets to pay the interest and principal amounts on Charter Holdings' notes.
-In addition, the lenders under our credit facilities could foreclose on their collateral, which includes equity interests in Charter Holdings' subsidiaries, and they could exercise other rights of secured creditors.
+In such event, our credit facilities and indentures would not permit Charter's subsidiaries to distribute funds to Charter Holdco or Charter to pay interest or principal on our notes.
+If the amounts outstanding under such credit facilities or notes are accelerated, all of the debt and liabilities of Charter's subsidiaries would be payable from the subsidiaries' assets, prior to any distribution of the subsidiaries' assets to pay the interest and principal amounts on Charter's notes.
+In addition, the lenders under our credit facilities could foreclose on their collateral, which includes equity interests in Charter's subsidiaries, and they could exercise other rights of secured creditors.
 In any such case, we might not be able to repay or make any payments on our notes.
-Additionally, an acceleration or payment default under our credit facilities would cause a cross-default in the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes and Charter Operating notes and would trigger the cross-default provision of the Charter Operating credit agreement.
+Additionally, an acceleration or payment default under our credit facilities would cause a cross-default in the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, Charter Operating notes and Charter's convertible senior notes and would trigger the cross-default provision of the Charter Operating credit agreement.
 Any default under any of our credit facilities or notes might adversely affect the holders of our notes and our growth, financial condition and results of operations and could force us to examine all options, including seeking the protection of the bankruptcy laws.

-Charter Holdings' Notes are Structurally Subordinated to all Liabilities of its Subsidiaries.
-The borrowers and guarantors under the Charter Operating credit facilities and senior second-lien notes are Charter Holdings' indirect subsidiaries.
-A number of Charter Holdings' subsidiaries are also obligors under other debt instruments, including CCH II, CCO Holdings and Charter Operating, which are each a co-issuer of senior notes and/or senior discount notes.
-As of March 31, 2005, our total debt was approximately \$18.0 billion, of which \$9.6 billion was structurally senior to the Charter Holdings notes.
-In a liquidation, the lenders under our credit facilities and the holders of the other debt instruments and all other creditors of Charter Holdings' subsidiaries would have the right to be paid before holders of Charter Holdings' notes.
+Charter Communications, Inc.'s Convertible Senior Notes are Structurally Subordinated to all Liabilities of its Subsidiaries.
+The borrowers and guarantors under the Charter Operating credit facilities and senior second-lien notes are Charter's indirect subsidiaries.
+A number of Charter's subsidiaries are also obligors under other debt instruments, including Charter Holdings, CCH II, CCO Holdings and Charter Operating, which are each a co-issuer of senior notes and/or senior discount notes.
+As of March 31, 2005, our total debt was approximately \$18.9 billion, of which \$18.0 billion was structurally senior to the Charter convertible senior notes.
+In a liquidation, the lenders under our credit facilities and the holders of the other debt instruments and all other creditors of Charter's subsidiaries would have the right to be paid before holders of Charter's convertible senior notes from any of Charter's subsidiaries' assets.